|Bill Corwin (President) – Whitefish

 Bill has been a professional in the field of environmental health and safety since 1978.
 Before moving to Montana, Bill was the Executive Vice President for Unitek, a commercial hazardous waste TSDF and consulting company in Honolulu.
 In 1993, Bill moved to Kalispell and started Corwin Environmental Consultants, Inc. His company provides assessment, regulatory compliance, risk reduction, and training services specializing in hazardous substances.
 Over the last two decades, Bill has been involved with several land transaction with FLT before coming to the board in 2016 and becoming the president in 2017.
 We are fortunate to have such a dynamic and thoughtful leader who loves everything the great outdoors of northwest Montana provides for us as our president.

-Margaret was born in New Orleans, raised in Los Angeles, and moved to Montana 15 years ago, after spending more than a decade living rurally in the United Kingdom, a crowded nation which has nevertheless done well in preserving its open spaces and wildlife habitat.
+Margaret was born in New Orleans, raised in Los Angeles, and moved to Montana over 25 years ago, after spending more than a decade living rurally in the United Kingdom, a crowded nation which has nevertheless done well in preserving its open spaces and wildlife habitat.

 Margaret has been an officer and board member of several Glacier Park partners, and is pleased (having witnessed the recent rapid growth in the Flathead Valley) to have the opportunity to expand her interest in conservation even more close to home, which is the East Shore of Flathead Lake.
 Margaret is delighted to be able to contribute to the Flathead Land Trust’s efforts towards conserving our legacy of land and water.